^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Dercum disease (painful lipomatosis) is more common in women aged 40 to 50 years.
-It is manifested by painful fatty deposits in the subcutaneous tissue in the form of lipomatous nodes of various sizes.
+Dercum's disease (painful lipomatosis) is more common in women aged 40 to 50 years.
+It manifests itself as painful fatty deposits in the subcutaneous tissue in the form of lipomatous nodes of varying sizes.
 The skin over the lipomatous nodes is often reddened.
 The nodes are very painful.
-Their localization is usually asymmetrical, the mobility is good.
-Affected different parts of the body, much less often the face.
-Women often have amenorrhea, men have impotence.
-The disease is accompanied by significant neuropathic manifestations, often a hysterical or asthenic plan.
+Their localization is usually asymmetrical, mobility is good.
+Different parts of the body are affected, much less often the face.
+Women often experience amenorrhea, and men - impotence.
+The disease is accompanied by significant neuropathic manifestations, often hysterical or asthenic.
 Complaints of a psychotic nature are possible.

-Differential diagnosis should be performed with Recklinghausen's neurofibromatosis.
-Lipomas in Dercum's disease are less dense, larger in size, and not located along the nerves.
+Differential diagnosis should be made with neurofibromatosis Recklinghausen.
+Lipomas in Dercum's disease are less dense, larger in size and are not located along the course of nerves.

-It is necessary to use complex therapy, used for cerebral obesity of mixed form.
-Sometimes surgical intervention is necessary with excision of the most interfering with the movement of the lime.
+Complex therapy used for mixed cerebral obesity should be used.
+Sometimes surgical intervention with excision of the lipomas that most interfere with movement is necessary.

 You are reporting a typo in the following text: